ErikssonJ/Coproporphyrin-I/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 Coproporphyrin-I is highly bound to plasma proteins (>99 %) (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)).
 A value of 0.66% was used in this PBPK model for `Fraction unbound (plasma, reference value)`.
 The major binding partner was set to albumin (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)).

 An important parameter influencing the resulting volume of distribution is lipophilicity.
-The reported logP value were 2.53 (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)) which was used in this model.
+The reported logP value of  2.53 (see [Section 2.2.1](#221-in-vitro-and-physicochemical-data)) is used in this model.

 After testing the available organ-plasma partition coefficient and cell permeability calculation methods built in PK-Sim, observed clinical data was best described by choosing the partition coefficient calculation by `Rodgers and Rowland` and cellular permeability calculation by `PK-Sim standard`.